Soedjiman: 30 September Movement and aftermath

-Arresting Supardjo and Anwar Sanusi

 On 1 October 1965, a group of Indonesian National Armed Forces calling themselves the 30 September Movement members assassinated six Indonesian Army generals in an abortive coup d'état.
 A group of left-wing politicians and military officials were deemed guilty in the coup d'état and became fugitive.
 Supardjo, Soedjiman's former superior in the army, was also named as a suspect.
 Slowly, almost all of the fugitives were either arrested or assassinated by the armed forces.
 As of 1966, only two fugitives remained: Supardjo and a communist politician named Anwar Sanusi.
 Suharto, who at that time has just recently appointed as the President of Indonesia, stated that Supardjo's arrest would be "very valuable to Indonesia's populace."

 An analysis from the Indonesian Army concluded that both Supardjo and Anwar Sanusi were hiding in a Navy base or Air Force base in Central Jakarta.
 Suharto instructed the Army, Navy, and Air Force to create a task force with the main goal of arresting Supardjo.
 Soedjiman, as the army's military commander in Central Jakarta, spearheaded the arrest efforts.
 Soedjiman formed the Kalong Djaja (literally Glorious Flying Fox) task force to arrest Supardjo.

 The first raid to arrest Supardjo was conducted by the task force on 13 October 1966.
 The target was a house owned by Bowo, a civil servant who worked for the Navy.
 However, the task force failed to arrest Supardjo, as Supardjo had fled from the house prior to the arrival of the task.
 Subsequent raids by the task forces, conducted between December 1966 until January 1967, failed to found Supardjo.